 - Binds the service group to the load balancer and enables the service vip

 - Enters an infinite loop that checks for any changes to the services and adjusts the service group to by adding or removing containers

-When we initally deployed the environment we deployed 3 web containers.
-You'll be able to see the PowerShell process when it added the inital containers to the service group by running:
+When we initially deployed the environment we deployed 3 web containers.
+You'll be able to see the PowerShell process when it added the initial containers to the service group by running:

 docker logs sidecar

 You can see from the output of the PowerShell script the CPX is load balancing 3 containers.
 How about we add some more?
 Lets add enough for a total of 10 backend web containers.

 You'll see the new containers being created.
 Check the logs of the sidecar again